drami025/rshell/README.md

 * Typing in ``ls | echo test`` does not cause piping as of now.
 * Typing in something like ``ls &&& ls`` will actually run the commands while still giving an error for an unexpected token, as opposed to just returning an error in a normal BASH shell.
 * Quote features do not function as they are suppose to.
 For example, if you type in ``echo "hello        world"`` you would receive ``hello       world`` on a normal BASH shell.
 On this shell, you will see ``hello world``.
+* Formatting feature is still not up to par with the BASH shell's ls
+* Some folders do not appear alphabetically when using recursive flag ``-R``